csps-efpc/regkg-rcreg/front-end/README.md

 To build the project with Docker, use version 18.09 or higher as it uses [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/)

-From within this fodler, run `DOCKER_BUILDKIT=1 docker build --file Dockerfile --output build .` to build the project.
+From within this folder, run `DOCKER_BUILDKIT=1 docker build --file Dockerfile --output build .` to build the project.

 Following the build, the static HTML files will be output in the `front-end/build` folder.